DougallWinship/deform/src/Deform/Component/ReadMe.md

 - a form building system can use these components as building blocks to ensure consistency
 - last minute tweaks to the form can occur in a view since this is where presentation occurs

-## IMPORTANT!
-I'm slowly coming the conclusion that should probably be using DomDocument (or a wrapper like https://github.com/scotteh/php-dom-wrapper) rather than the rather simplistic current Html classes:
-- probably want a Component/Node structure to represent the form DOM while generating by form builder as this allows for simple allocating of structure (labels, containers, error messages etc) values etc
-- have this collapse into a DOMElement (or wrapped equivalent) for the view so it can be manipulated by selectors etc
-- have this finally collapse into a string for rendering

 ## Notes:

 * Components represent a form field (i.e. something that generates form data)